-IGO Fund Description Funding source Eligible countries Prioritisation Article 3.5-type rule? and/or contribute to the work of the Commission, the Scientific Committee and its working parties voluntary contributions funding can go to non - scientific meetings attending, as government representatives, sessions of the Commission, its sub-commissions and its committees as well as expenses incurred by observers at sessions, shall be borne by the respective governments or organizations.
+IGO Fund Description Funding source Eligible Prioritisation Article 3.5-type rule?
+Scientific Committee and its working parties countries rule? sessions of the Commission, its sub-commissions and its committees as well as expenses incurred by observers at sessions, shall be borne by the respective governments or organizations.
 The expenses of experts invited by the Commission to attend, in their individual capacity, meetings of the Commission or its sub-commissions or committees shall be borne by the budget of the Commission".
-ICCAT Meeting participation fund Supporting representatives from those ICCAT contracting parties which are developing states to attend and/or contribute to the work of the 60% from accumulated Working Capital Fund, then voluntary contributions developing countries Non-scientific- in order of application.
+ICCAT Meeting participation fund Supporting representatives from those ICCAT contracting parties which are developing states to attend and/or contribute to the work of the commission and other subsidiary bodies 60% from accumulated Working Capital Fund, then voluntary contributions developing countries Non-scientific- in order of application.
 Selection criteria applied for scientific meetings No

-IGO Fund Description Funding source Eligible countries Prioritisation Article 3.5-type rule? commission and other subsidiary bodies Stockholm Convention on Persistent Organic Pollutants Voluntary Special Trust Fund (RV) for facilitating the participation of parties in meetings of the Conference of the Parties.
+IGO Fund Description Funding source Eligible countries Prioritisation Article 3.5-type rule?
+Stockholm Convention on Persistent Organic Pollutants Voluntary Special Trust Fund (RV) for facilitating the participation of parties in meetings of the Conference of the Parties.
 Participation in meetings of the COP and its subsidiary bodies Voluntary funding from governments Developing countries and countries with economies in transition Priority given to Least Developed Countries (LDCs) and Small Island Developing States (SIDS), thereafter seeking to ensure adequate geographical representation of eligible regions No Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal Technical cooperation trust fund Various technical assistance and capacity building activities including participation in meetings of the Conference of Parties and its subsidiary bodies Voluntary funding from governments Developing countries and countries with economies in transition Priority given to Least Developed Countries (LDCs) and Small Island Developing States (SIDS), thereafter seeking to ensure adequate geographical representation of eligible regions No Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade Voluntary Special Trust Fund (RV) for facilitating the participation of parties in meetings of the Conference of the Parties Participation in meetings of the COP and its subsidiary bodies Voluntary funding from governments Developing countries and countries with economies in transition Priority given to Least Developed Countries (LDCs) and Small Island Developing States (SIDS), thereafter seeking to ensure adequate geographical representation of eligible regions No

 Annex 4.
-Background data on attendance at the Commission and Scientific Committee meetings
+Background data on attendance at the Commission and Scientific Committee meetings13